-Pumpkin Butter Cake
+Pumpkin Cake Texture

 The cake has a velvety texture.
 It’s similar to a pound cake, but with a lighter crumb and not as sweet.
 Despite looking quite dense, the cake almost melts in your mouth and breaks apart quite easily.
 So, it’s very different from regular pumpkin bread and is definitely something you can serve for dessert.

 *Some of the links contained in this post are affiliate links.
 Much like referral codes, this means I earn a small commission if you purchase a product I referred (at no extra charge to you).